 Takeaway: Ultimately, we are all in this together.

 4. Anne Lamott, University of California at Berkeley, 2003

 Writer Anne Lamott has made no secret of the demons she has battled, and her graduation speech at UC Berkeley in 2003 emphasized the importance of pursuing what is genuine rather than outcomes that may ultimately ring hollow.
 She told the new graduates, “I’d been wanting to be a successful author my whole life.
 But when I finally did it, I was like a greyhound catching the mechanical rabbit she’d been chasing all her life – metal, wrapped up in cloth.
 It wasn’t alive; it had no spirit … So from the wise old pinnacle of my 49 years, I want to tell you that what you’re looking for is already inside you.”

 Takeaway: Each of us has an inner strength that can surprise and amaze, and that’s more important than the number on the bottom line.

 The power of oration hasn’t been negated by any technology so far.
 If you’re in need of some inspiration, I would suggest reading, watching, or listening to powerful words by someone you respect and admire.
 It can be just the thing to jostle us out of ourselves long enough to come unstuck and start moving forward.
-I also encourage you to check out my books, and also my speaking and training services, leadership coaching, and corporate culture services.
+I encourage you to check my speaking and training services, leadership coaching, and corporate culture services.